code-and-effect/effective_email_templates/README.md

 ## Authorization

-All authorization checks are handled via the config.authorization_method found in the config/initializers/ file.
+All authorization checks are handled via the config.authorization_method found in the `app/config/initializers/effective_email_templates.rb` file.

-It is intended for flow through to CanCan or Pundit, but that is not required.
+It is intended for flow through to CanCan or Pundit, but neither of those gems are required.

 This method is called by all controller actions with the appropriate action and resource

 Action will be one of [:index, :show, :new, :create, :edit, :update, :destroy]

-Resource will the appropriate Effective::Something ActiveRecord object or class
+Resource will the appropriate Effective::EmailTemplate object or class

 The authorization method is defined in the initializer file: